niplav/site/nuclear.md

 rely on weapons that haven't been tested in more than 30 years, I'd also want to err on having more of those weapons rather than less.

 > The reduction brought challenges: if the U.S. could no longer build or design the next world-altering bomb, what could government officials do to retain the expertise of scientists?
-And how would the ensure the integrity of the arsenal without being able to test the products?
+And how would the[y] ensure the integrity of the arsenal without being able to test the products?
 Nuclear bombs contain more than 4,000 parts, and most of those parts are now more than 30 years old.
 Ask yourself: If you left a 1993 Ford Mustang